Hell's Kitchen Season 18 Rookies vs Veterans aired from September 28 2018, to 8th February 2019.

-It aired on Fox Network and there were 16 contestants.
+It aired on the Fox Network, and there were 16 contestants.

-In this season, Gordon Ramsay was judge and Marino Monferrato was Maître d'.
+In this season, Gordon Ramsay was the judge and Marino Monferrato was the Maître d'.

-Christina Wilson was sous chef for the red team and James "Jocky" Petrie was sous chef for the blue team.
+Christina Wilson was the sous chef for the red team, and James "Jocky" Petrie was the sous chef for the blue team.

 Ariel Contreras-Fox was from Brooklyn, New York.